 Another thing that really drew me in, as a woman, is that Diana is smart in her own right.
 She’s done the work to get to where she is and no one can take that away from her.
 I love that.
 LOVE THAT.
 I hate it when the mcm is super smart and rides in on his white horse and the mcf is just flimsy, debilitatingly terrified, one dimensional and couldn’t stack a set of bowls.
 I love that Diana studies, she ‘reads’, she’s intrigued and she is motivated.
 I also love the fact that when he shows her something, in his field, she does not understand she immediately asks why, how or says explain it to me.
 There’s no level of ‘pretend to understand’ or ‘bat the eyelashes’.

 Don’t get me wrong.
 She still has that soft aspect about her.
 She cries, she feels, she ‘experiences’.
 She has so many layers and none of them take away from the fact that she’s smart.
 The way Harkness wrote her made me proud to be a woman.
 I don’t know if its because I also have designs to be a professor and feel like a kindred spirit to the scholar but I definitely found myself smiling the further into the book that I got.

-I have already picked up the second book in the series.
+Before I even finished reading this first book I went and bought the entire All Souls trilogy box set.
 Like I said on a previous post, I liked this book so much that I didn’t really read any other books simultaneously.
 Don’t fear, I will stretch my time this go around but yes, I will be reading the second book.
 However, instead of writing a new review, I will probably come back and edit this one, at the bottom, and write a few thoughts.
 So stay tuned!